Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 While enjoying the tea, we sampled three different kinds of dim sum.
 We learned that the dim sum dishes were prepared in the Hong Kong style, heavily influenced by Cantonese cuisine.

-Accompanying these were three different sauces.
-Sriracha sauce (spicy), hoisin sauce ( sweet bbq sauce) and dried chili oil.
+These were accompanied by three different sauces.
+Sriracha sauce, hoisin sauce, and dried chili oil.

-The portions were generous and all the food was quite flavorful.
-As we savored the diverse flavors, our local guide Philip regaled us with stories about the origins of dim sum and Chinese culture.
+The portions were generous, and all the food was quite flavorful.
+While eating, Philip, our guide, regaled us with stories about the origins of dim sum and Chinese culture.

-The food combined with learning about Chinese tea etiquette was a great start to the Chinatown food walking tour.
-We knew this was going to be a rich cultural tour, in addition to a food tour.
+The food and learning about Chinese tea etiquette were a great start to the Chinatown food walking tour.
+We knew this was going to be a rich cultural tour in addition to a food tour.

 Authentic Pastries at Chinatown Bakery Chiu Quon